johannashaw/Voltorb_game/README.md

 - The Software component was designed to be used with the ATmega328P-P microchip and the SSD1306 OLED.

-- SSD1306, I2C, timer, atd, and sci libraries were all provided to me by Simon Walker.
+- SSD1306, I2C, timer, atd, and sci libraries were all provided to me by my NAIT instructor, Simon Walker.

 ## Game description: